 b.
+Interest Income

-Interest and Other income is liable to income tax at 24%.
-(2021 - 24%)
+Interest income is liable to income tax at 24% Up to September 2022 and 30% which effective from October 2022.(2022 - 24%)

-iii.
+iv.
 Renuka Agri Foods PLC

 In terms of the agreement with the Board of investment of Sri Lanka (BOI), business profit of the Company is exempted from income tax for a period of 12 years from the date of commencement of its business, which came to an end in the year of assessment 2011/12.
 Subsequently the said exemption period was extended for another 3 years of assessment ending 2014/15 by a supplementary agreement.
 After the expiration of said tax exemption period, the Company will be liable for taxation at the rate of 12%.
 In terms of section 59 L of the Inland Revenue Act No. 10 of 2006, the Renuka Agri Foods PLC was entitled to a 50% tax credit on the income tax liability of the business of food processing (both export and local sales).
+The same benefit can be claimed under the Inland Revenue Act.
+No. 24 of 2017 based on the Gazette Notification No.2064/53 dated 01 April 2018.
+Other Income is liable at reduced rate since the company's predominantly conducting a business of exporting goods, which is taxed at the reduced rate, as indicated above.

-The Departments of Inland Revenue has issued a notice No. PM/IT/2020-03 (Revised) date 8 April 2020, proposing to amend the existing Inland Revenue Act, No 24 of 2017 effective from 1 January 2020.
+The Department of Inland Revenue has issued a notice No. PM/IT/2020-03 (Revised) dated 8 April 2020, proposing to amend the existing Inland Revenue Act, no. 24 of 2017 effective from 1 January 2020.
 Proposed notice also provides concessionary tax rate for specific businesses at 14% and income tax exemptions to agro-processing & manufacturing and agro-farming respectively.

-According to the recent amendments, Profits from Export business income, Local Business income and other income liable for income tax at the rate of 14%, 18% & 24% respectively.
+According to the recent amendments, profit from export business income, local business income and other income liable for income tax at the rate of 14%, 18% & 24% up to 30 September 2022 and 30% w.e.f.
+1^{st} October 2022.

-iv.
+v.
 Shaw Wallace Investment PLC